rokoss21/FACET/README.md

 ## ❓ FAQ (Objections You Might Have)

-**“Зачем отдельный язык? Можно YAML + JSONSchema.”**
+**“Why a dedicated language?
+Why not YAML + JSONSchema?”**
-YAML остаётся неоднозначным и требует внешнего клея/скриптов.
-FACET даёт **единый детерминированный конвейер**: импорты → типизация → условия → линзы → канонический JSON.
+YAML remains ambiguous and typically requires external glue/scripts.
+FACET provides a **single deterministic pipeline** end‑to‑end: imports → typing → conditionals → lenses → canonical JSON.

-**“Почему не Cue/Jsonnet?”**
+**“Why not Cue/Jsonnet?”**
-Они общие.
-FACET — целевой для AI: `@output` контракты, встроенные линзы, семантика условий, запреты на I/O/рандом, детерминированность «из коробки».
+They are general‑purpose.
+FACET is purpose‑built for AI: `@output` contracts, built‑in lenses, explicit conditional semantics, bans on I/O/randomness, and determinism out of the box.

-**“Как не сломать безопасность?”**
+**“How do we keep it secure?”**
-Спецификация включает sandbox и запреты (см. §12). Линзы — чистые функции без I/O, импорты — по allowlist, переменные — только явно от хоста.
+The spec includes sandboxing and restrictions (see §12).
+Lenses are pure (no I/O), imports are allowlisted, and variables are only provided explicitly by the host.

 ---